-Having problems with your Microsoft Surface Pro 4 where the mouse cursor keeps jumping as if it’s trying to evade a cat?
+Have problems with your Windows or Surface laptop where the mouse cursor keeps jumping as if it’s trying to evade a cat, when when you do not touch the touchpad?
 That’s an issue that could make the device difficult to use, and no doubt, it’s rather frustrating.
-Cursor jumping isn’t unique to the Surface 4, we should point out, so for those with different computers, we recommend following the guide we’re about to lay out and hopefully it’ll help.
+Cursor jumping isn’t unique, we should point out, so for those with different computers, we recommend following the guide we’re about to lay out and hopefully it’ll help.

-If you are facing Microsoft Surface Pro mouse cursor problems, where the cursor is jumping around or moves on its own or jumps erratically or disappears at times, then this post shows how to get the cursor back and make it behave properly.
+If you are facing mouse cursor jumping problems, where the cursor is jumping around or moves on its own or jumps erratically or disappears at times, this post shows how to get the cursor back and make it behave properly.

 Usually, we’re so busy doing work that we fail to realize some of the simple issues are caused by our own doing.
-You see, the Surface Pro’s touchpad isn’t small, so depending on your typing posture, there’s a good chance your palms may rest on the touchpad, causing the cursor to jump.
+The laptop’s touchpad isn’t small, so depending on your typing posture, there’s a good chance your palms may rest on the touchpad, causing the cursor to jump.

 With current technology, laptops should have sensors that can tell when a palm is resting on the touchpad to prevent unintentional issues, but unfortunately, such is not the case.